alexandradanca/ZRestaurant/README.md

  🍜 <a href="https://alexandradanca.github.io/ZRestaurant/index.html#navbar-placeholder" target="_blank">Z Restaurant</a>
 </h2>

-<p>This is a restaurant presentation web page. </br>It was created during front-end learning journey</p>
+<p>A captivating presentation of your restaurant’s ambiance, menu, and services to attract food lovers. </br>It was created during front-end learning journey</p>

 ## Built With
 - HTML